ivalshamkya/php-pdo-mvc/README.md

 ## Components

-### 1. Router
+### 1. Models

-The `Router` class handles the routing of incoming requests to the appropriate controller and action.
-It allows you to define routes easily and supports different HTTP methods.
+The `models` directory is intended for organizing your data models.
+Models encapsulate the logic for interacting with the application's data, such as querying the database or performing specific business logic.
+This separation enhances maintainability and modularity in your PHP-PDO-MVC project.

+### 2. Views

+The `views` directory holds your HTML templates.
+Views are rendered by controllers, and data can be passed to them for dynamic content.

-### 2. Controller
+### 3. Controller

 The `Controller` class acts as the base controller for your application.
 It includes methods for rendering views and redirecting to other URLs.
 Controllers extend this base class.

+### 4. Router

+The `Router` class handles the routing of incoming requests to the appropriate controller and action.
+It allows you to define routes easily and supports different HTTP methods.

-### 3. Database
+### 5. Database

 The `Database` class encapsulates the database connection logic using PDO.
 It provides methods for executing queries, binding parameters, and fetching results.

-### 4. Config
+### 6. Config

 The `Config` file contains constants for configuring your database connection and base URL.
 Update the values according to your environment.

-### 5. Views

-The `views` directory holds your HTML templates.
-Views are rendered by controllers, and data can be passed to them for dynamic content.

-### 6. Controllers
+### 7. Controllers

 The `controllers` directory is where you organize your controller classes.
 Each controller handles specific routes and user interactions.